-In accordance with the requirements of the German Corporate Governance Code, the following tables present the compensation granted for 2018, including additional benefits, contributions to the company pension plan, and the achievable minimum and maximum values of the variable compensation components, as well as the allocation of the respective compensation components for the fiscal year.
+In accordance with the requirements of the German Corporate Governance Code, the following tables present the compensation granted for 2020, including additional benefits, contributions to the company pension plan, and the achievable minimum and maximum values of the variable compensation components, as well as the allocation of the respective compensation components for the fiscal year.
+The maximum amounts shown are purely arithmetical values.
+When compensation is allocated to the members of the Executive Board, the applicable overall compensation limit applies.